The Ultimate Phone Power Bank Buying Guide

 The input speed tells you how quickly the power bank itself recharges.
 This is a major convenience factor; after all, a dead power bank is just a paperweight.
 While some older models can take all night to refill, many modern 10,000 to 20,000 mAh power banks can get back to full capacity in just a few hours.
 To get these speeds, however, you need to pair your power bank with an equally capable adapter.
 Plugging it into an old, low-wattage cube won't cut it.
 Using one of today's fast wall chargers ensures you’re supplying enough power to recharge your bank as quickly as the manufacturer intended.

-Understand Passthrough and Smart Charging
+What Are Passthrough and Smart Charging?

 Have you ever had to choose between charging your phone or your power bank with the single available outlet?
 That’s where passthrough charging comes in.
 This incredibly useful feature allows a power bank to charge a connected device while it is being recharged itself.
 You can plug your power bank into the wall and your phone into the power bank, and wake up to two fully charged devices.
 It’s a game-changer for travelers and anyone working with limited outlets.
 Many quality power banks also include smart charging technology, which automatically identifies your device and delivers the fastest, safest possible charge without risking damage to the battery.